dennisreimann/uiengine/docs/theme.md

 UIengine will `require` the theme.
 The module has to export an async `render` function as well as a `staticPath`:

-- `render(templateId, data)` gets the template name and the data for the page that should get rendered.
+- `render(options, templateId, data)` gets the template name and the data for the page that should get rendered.
   This function is called asynchronously and has to return a `Promise`!
   For details about the incoming `data` structure see the [page data](#page-data) section.
 - `staticPath` is the path to the directory containing static files/assets of the theme (scripts, styles, etc.).